Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants

 Despite having large samples of stars for each element, there are in some cases reasonably large 1$-\sigma$ standard deviation values of the 10 samples, for the comparisons between the \lirich-\dg and \dg-\dg distributions (e.g. V, Sm).
-This implies that there are abundance outliers driven by measurement errors that bias these calculations in some cases, but which we mitigate the effect of with bootstrapping \citep[e.g., as seen in][]{Griffith_2022}.
+This implies that there are abundance outliers driven by error on the measurements that bias these calculations in some cases, but which we mitigate the effect of with bootstrapping \citep[e.g., as seen in][]{Griffith_2022}.